vonSchlotzkow/sysmlv2-jupyter-docker/README.md

 make run-hub
 ```

 That will locally start DockerHub Jupyter image with the 2020-12 release.
+Note that branches for some releases, from early 2023 to late 2024, are currently missing because the repository was not being actively updated during that time.

 ## Production Use?